 Perm — short for “permanent death”, perming refers to a character, usually in a campaign, dying with no chance of being resurrected.
 Used as a verb, as in “to perm a character” or “that character permed.”

 PvE — player vs. environment.
 A type of plot or conflict where the players oppose forces in the environment, such as traps, monsters, NPCs, magic curses, etc.

 PvP — player vs. player.
 A type of plot or conflict where players oppose one another.
 Also sometimes called CvC (or character vs. character) because it is meant to describe in-game conflict, not out-of-game conflict.

 SLAW — the SFS Live Action Weekend. a weekend of free theater LARPs run at Worcester Polytechnic Institute.

 Soft Skill — an in-game character skill that is represented with abstract mechanics, and not tied directly to player skill in the relevant activity.
 For example, if I use rock, paper, scissor to determine the outcome of combat, combat is a soft skill in this particular LARP.
 See Hard Skill.

-Theater — a genre of LARPing where combat is represented through an abstract system, such as rock, paper, scissors or comparing static numbers.
-Also sometimes called “parlor” or “freestyle” LARPs in other communities.
+Theater — a style of LARPing without live action combat.
+Also sometimes called “parlor” or “freeform” LARPs in other communities.